 Now that global meat prices are dropping, consumers are showing a greater interest in incorporating meat into their diets — especially when they can be assured of its source.

 That was a primary message from the 12th annual “Power of Meat” study released earlier this year by the Food Marketing Institute (FMI) and the Foundation for Meat and Poultry Research and Education.
-The study points to “robust” sales volume increases last year and recommends retailers work harder to provide consumers information about the grades, handling practices, prices and convenience of their products to keep the trend growing.
+The study points to the grocery retail trends of “robust” sales volume increases in meat last year and recommends retailers work harder to provide consumers information about the grades, handling practices, prices and convenience of their products to keep the trend growing.

 “Consumers are looking for the story of meat, and special attributes are seeing growing shopper uptake and sales,” the authors advise.
 “Shoppers increasingly seek transparency into meat/poultry ingredients and production practices, fueling double-digit growth for organic, antibiotic/hormone-free, grass-fed and other special attributes.
 Shoppers report high interest in expanded assortment of all these items as well as claims relative to better treatment of the animal/environment.”